AnitaYCheng/scalifap/src/courses/calculus-ab.md

 <p class="center">Taught by {{ instructor }}</p>

 ## Description
-This Institute will focus on the Calculus curriculum as outlined by The College Board.
+This Institute will focus on the Calculus curriculum as outlined by The College Board&reg;.
 It will include a study of four major components: limits, rates of change, indefinite integrals, and accumulation using definite integrals.
-We will discuss the framework for AP® Calculus as outlined by the College Board in the 2019-2020 Course and Exam Description.
+We will discuss the framework for AP&reg; Calculus as outlined by the College Board&reg; in the 2019-2020 Course and Exam Description.

 We will investigate the concepts using numerical, graphical, symbolic, and verbal perspectives.
 Concepts and lessons that promote student understanding of major ideas will be emphasized.
-Each participant will receive classroom-tested worksheets programs, and activities.
-Special attention will be given to assessment of written student responses in light of current AP® scoring standards.
+Each participant will receive classroom-tested worksheets, programs, and activities.
+Special attention will be given to assessment of written student responses in light of current AP&reg; scoring standards.
 Change and reflections from the reading of the new hybrid format will of course be shared.

-The TI-83/84 family of graphing calculators will be used for instruction but all others are welcome and some support provided.
-Each participant should bring their text book (digitally is okay), a device to receive digital documents, and a graphing calculator.
+The TI-83/84 family of graphing calculators and Desmos will be used for instruction, but all others are welcome and some support provided.
+Each participant should bring their text book (digitally is okay), a device to receive digital ocuments, and a graphing calculator.

 ## Schedule
 This is simply a road map.
 One way to complete our journey.
 I will allow your input and the conversations of the day lead to tangential day trips whenever we feel the need.
-As calculus teachers we should be very open to tangential paths.
+As calculus teachers, we should be very open to tangential paths.

 ### Monday, Day 1
 #### Morning